zackstout/beatles-songwriting/README.md

 - _I'm so tired_
 - _P.S.
 I Love you_
+- also the phrase C-B-C in Octopus's Garden

 #### Case Study: "Day Tripper"

-- _Day tripper_
+- _Day tripper_: I7-IV7-I7-II7-IV7-III7-VI7-V7.
+- (p.
+130) Here, the III7 is the only functioning secondary dominant.
+- Again, the VI7 contains the dissonant m2 interval.

 ---

 ## Chapter 5: "Exotic Birds"...and the Great Aeolian Cadence Mystery (p.
 135)

 - Mann's music criticism, throws out this phrase about "Aeolian Cadence" in "Not a second time"
+- (and Mahler's Song of the Earth)
+- Also discussed 'mediant switches' in I want to hold your hand, and 'melismas' of She Loves You (?)
+- (p.
+138) G-Em-G-Em: I-vi-I-vi

 ### Surprise and the search for 'Mann's moment'

 - _Not a second time_: Finding the correct "Mann's moment" in the middle, not at the end
+- At 1:47

 ### Playing 'tag' - The Interrupted/Deceptive cadence

 - (p.
-141) deceptiveness and surprise of the "Aeolian" cadence, where I is replaced by vi
+141) deceptiveness and surprise of the "Aeolian" cadence, where I is replaced by vi: D7 leading not to G, but to Em
+- This is the Interrupted/Deceptive cadence: dominant to relative minor, or dominant to submediant
-- _The honeymoon song_
+- _The honeymoon song_ (early cover)
-- _Do you want to know a secret_
+- _Do you want to know a secret_ (debut album)
-- _Octopus's Garden_
+- _Octopus's Garden_ ("in an octopus's garden with you")

 ### The Aeolian cadence - the search continues